coderacheal/Portfolio/README.md

 > Install npm and ignore all node_modules
 > Add appropriate linter to your code directory
-> Have a basic understanding of flex-box
+> Have a basic understanding of flex-box, and grid

 To get a local copy up and running, follow these steps.